IBM/db2forzosdeveloperextension-about/docs/working-with-stored-procedures/deploying-running-external-java-stored-procedures.md

 **Note:** Currently, Db2 Developer Extension deploy and run options support only one stored procedure per **.spsql** or **.javaspsql** file.
 When stored procedure options are specified, only the first stored procedure in the file will be executed; additional stored procedures and SQL statements will be ignored.

 We'll use the following example stored procedure throughout this article to demonstrate how to deploy and run an external Java stored procedure.
 This stored procedure will read the total salary, including bonuses, from the table `SYSADM.EMP` from a passed in-parameter `DEPTNUMBER`.
 You can paste it into a file so that you try things out for yourself.

+**Note:** Although the example is a Java stored procedure, the deployment process is the essentially same for a SQLJ stored procedure.
+Any differences between the two formats are noted in the instructions.

 **TotalSalaryJavaSP.spsql**